How to spread the love this Valentine’s Day

 Be aware of your inner voice and the negative messages it sends.
 Whatever our perceived weakness is, we tend to look for confirmation of it in our actions.
 Miss the bus?
 We berate ourselves for constantly being late and stupid.
 Lose our keys?
 We’ve always been a disorganised idiot.

-Steve Blakeman shares practical tips to drown out your negative inner voice, including a unique and unexpected affirmation.
-As well as trying these ideas, make a point of countering every negative comment your inner voice pings your way with a positive remark (‘I’m really kind to people’, ‘I’ve got amazing taste in shoes’).
+Why mot make a point of countering every negative comment your inner voice pings your way with a positive remark (‘I’m really kind to people’, 'I have skills I'm proud of', even ‘I’ve got amazing taste in shoes’).

 2. People closest to us